rycolab/website/content/authors/gianni/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
+- Members
+- Current
 - Philosophy of Language and Computation Lecturers
 - Teaching Assistants NLP F23
 ---

-Juan Luis Gastaldi (Gianni) is currently a Marie Skłodowska-Curie Fellow at the chair of History and Philosophy of Mathematical Sciences (ETH D-GESS).
-He is a philosopher and historian of science, specialized in philosophy and history of formal knowledge (mathematics, logic and computer science), from the beginning of the 19th century to our days.
-He is also the managing director of the ETH Turing Centre Zürich.
+Juan Luis Gastaldi (Gianni) is a philosopher of science, specialized in the philosophy of language and formal sciences (mathematics, logic, and computer science).
+After being a Professor in Philosophy and History of Ideas at MOCO.ESBA (Montpellier, France) and a Marie Skłodowska-Curie Postdoctoral Fellow at ETH (D-GESS), he is now pursuing a second PhD in Natural Language Processing at the Computer Science Department of ETH.

+Gianni's interests revolve around the linguistic aspects of formal sciences and the formal aspects of language and other sign systems, from a technical, philosophical, and historical perspective.
+He is also interested in the relationship between language and thought, the nature of meaning, and the possibility that a theory of language can inform both a theory of culture and a theory of science.
+His current research focuses on the computational and conceptual aspects of segmentation (and tokenization) and their relation to linguistic structure and meaning.